HPE/terraform-provider-hpegl/examples/resources/hpegl_metal_project/README.md

 # Example of creating project
-**IMPORTANT NOTE**: Projects can be created only with an IAM token and a BMaaS Owner role associated with the token
+**IMPORTANT NOTE**: Projects can be created only with an IAM token and a Metal Owner role associated with the token

 To run the example:
 * Authenticate against a portal using steeld login